theaholtlund/gap-data-analysis/README.md

 - To interact woth the project Streamlit dashboard, run the following command in the terminal to start the server:
   > `streamlit run dashboard.py`
 - Once the Streamlit server is running, you can access the dashboard by opening the URL provided in the terminal.
+If you want to make any changes or additions to the dashboard, Streamlit provides live reload, which automatically detects changes in the script and updates the dashboard in real-time.
+Therefore, there is no need to manually reload the Streamlit server.

 ## Running the Framework with Docker